 Parenting is challenging, that can’t be denied.
 But for all the downs, there are endless positive moments that make it all worth it.

 For parents with a child with cerebral palsy, however, things can be even more difficult.
-The child is often different from other children their age and may require support services throughout their whole development.
+The child is often different from other children their age and may require support services throughout their development.

 And, in this post, we’re going to highlight some ways to make the quality of life for a child with this condition better and brighter.

-Cerebral palsy can occur due to an unexpected gene mutation, and the neurological disorder can impact several key areas of your child’s development.
+Cerebral palsy can occur due to an unexpected gene mutation, and the neurological disorder can impact several critical areas of your child’s development.
 If you think the condition may have been caused by a brain injury at birth, you might be able to speak to a legal team to see what options you have available.

 Having tests done could highlight whether medication could ease your child’s day-to-day experiences, while other children may benefit from surgery to help them move more freely.